Open-Transactions/protocol-docs/content/doctypes/transaction.md

 * `atTransfer`
 * `deposit`
 * `atDeposit`
-*

 ## Document Type: Full Form

 * Optional element `closingTransactionNumber`.
 Only if `type` is `finalReceipt` or `basketReceipt`.
 TODO
 * Optional element `inReferenceTo`.
-Item whose transaction number is the transaction's `inReferenceTo`.
-Armored document.
-TODO
+Armored contract (TODO: figure out if needed and what can be in there, looks like it can contain different document types depending on the situation).
 * Optional element `cancelRequest`.
 Armored document.
 TODO
 * List of armored [`<item>` documents](item.md).